sakets-dev/sakets-dev/README.md

 I love blending **technology, creativity, and community** — whether that’s through code, entrepreneurship, or mentoring other students.

-When I’m not coding, I’m probably reading a **Freida McFadden thriller**, sketching out new app ideas, or planning my next big project.

 ---

 ## 🚀 Tech Stack